-The 24th Conference of the Parties (COP) is currently taking place in Katowice, Poland, until 14 December.
-After 2008 (Poznan) and 2013 (Warsaw), this is the third time the conference is being held in Poland.
-For almost two weeks, more than 25,000 delegates from 196 nations will jointly negotiate global climate goals.
+On 14 December the 24th Conference of the Parties (COP) ended in Katowice, Poland.
+After 2008 (Poznan) and 2013 (Warsaw), this was the third time the conference was being held in Poland.
+For almost two weeks, more than 25,000 delegates from 196 nations jointly negotiated global climate goals.

 Topics for improving climate protection include the use of climate-friendly modern technologies, such as electric mobility, and sustainable forestry.

 Our portfolio of projects is diverse.
 It includes the world's largest solar power plant in Morocco, climate-friendly infrastructure in Bangladesh, flood protection in cities and on coasts, large-scale reforestation of forests and funds to mobilize private funds.
 The common goal of our projects is sustainability.

 Climate and environment projects, which received EUR 4.5 billion in funding on behalf of the German Federal Government in 2017 – corresponding to about 55% of all new commitments of KfW Development Bank – will presumably generate annual savings of around 13.7 million tonnes of carbon dioxide equivalents in the partner countries in the years to come.

 We are thus making a significant contribution to Germany's share of international climate finance.
 The intelligent combination of funds from the federal budget and KfW Bankengruppe's own funds enables us to achieve particularly high leverage and effectiveness.